Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Conclusions

 In the analysis of the SPT small-scale data \citep{Reichardt2020}, we replace the template of the kSZ spectrum used in previous analyses by a cosmology-dependent estimate (Fig.~\ref{fig:ksz_template_vs_analytic}).
-Because a full derivation of the spectrum at each iteration of the sampler is too time-consuming to be considered, we train random forests to predict the patchy and late-time kSZ angular power spectra, when given the following parameters: $\Omega_b h^2$, $\Omega_c h^2$, $100\theta_\mathrm{MC}$, $n_s$, $A_s$, $\zre$, $\zend$, $\alpha_0$ and $\kappa$ -- the latter two defining the shape of the patchy kSZ spectrum \citep{Gorce2020}.
+Because a full derivation at each iteration of the sampler is too time-consuming to be considered, we train random forests to predict the patchy and late-time kSZ angular power spectra, when given the following parameters: $\Omega_b h^2$, $\Omega_c h^2$, $100\theta_\mathrm{MC}$, $n_s$, $A_s$, $\zre$, $\zend$, $\alpha_0$ and $\kappa$ -- the latter two defining the shape of the patchy kSZ spectrum \citep{Gorce2020}\footnote{The trained random forests are available at \url{https://szdb.osups.universite-paris-saclay.fr}.}.
 We incorporate the large-scale results to the small-scale analysis by imposing Gaussian priors corresponding to the results of Sec.~\ref{subsec:res_planck_asym} on $\Omega_b h^2$, $\Omega_c h^2$, $100\theta_\mathrm{MC}$ and $n_s$.
-We find that removing the tSZ and kSZ templates from the analysis, even when letting the cosmology free, breaks the degeneracy between the amplitudes at $\ell=3000$ of the two power spectra, and we report a $5\sigma$ measurement of the kSZ power spectrum in the CMB power spectrum marginalised over cosmology (see Fig.~\ref{fig:triangle_atksz_free_cosmo}):
+We find that removing the tSZ and kSZ templates from the analysis, with or without letting the cosmology free, breaks the degeneracy between the amplitudes at $\ell=3000$ of the two power spectra.
+We report a $5\sigma$ measurement of the amplitude of the kSZ angular power spectrum, marginalised over cosmology (see Fig.~\ref{fig:triangle_atksz_free_cosmo}):

 The previous measurement, obtained with the same data but fixed cosmology, was given at $3\sigma$ \citep{Reichardt2020}.
 We confirm their result of a negative tSZxCIB correlation, with a zero correlation being disfavoured above the $2\sigma$ level.
-These values result in a well-constrained reionisation history, although in slight tension with large-scale data: the SPT data indeed seems to favour earlier reionisation scenarios, with (see Fig.~\ref{fig:triangle_reion_free_cosmo})
+These values result in a well-constrained reionisation history, although in slight tension with \Planck: the SPT data indeed seem to favour earlier reionisation scenarios, with (see Fig.~\ref{fig:triangle_reion_free_cosmo})